TaupeMist/Taupemist/ResourceStaking.md

 Once a member's staking position has matured and has been processed, a Resource Staking Summary will be published as a comment on the steem blockchain, at which point they can access the represented resources anytime they wish through Taupemist's services/features.

-A notification will be announced to Taupemist members inside the Telegram channel when Taupemist posts a new Resource Staking Summary.
+A notification will be announced to Taupemist members inside the Official TaupeMist Telegram Channel when Taupemist posts a new Resource Staking Summary.

+### How is the Resource Pool managed?
+The amount of resources within the Resource Pool should generally exceed any demand, however, this should not have a detrimental effect on Taupemist's portfolio, investment, and trading strategies to which Cole will ensure.
+To provide security to participants, the Resource Pool will only be available for adjustment once per month and on the first day of any given month.
+Additionally, any intention to adjust the Resource Pool will be announced at first available oppurtunity within the Official TaupeMist Telegram Channel.

 ### How do I submit a staking position request?
 ##### A staking position request is composed of one single field.